T-DevH/TRT-JetsonNX/README.md

 This demo shows how to convert pre-trained tensorflow Single-Shot Multibox Detector (SSD) models through UFF to TensorRT engines, and to do real-time object detection with the TensorRT engines.

-NOTE: This particular demo requires TensorRT "Python API", which is only available in TensorRT 5.x+ on the Jetson systems.
-In other words, this demo only works on Jetson systems properly set up with JetPack-4.2+, but **not** JetPack-3.x or earlier versions.

-Assuming this repository has been cloned at "${HOME}/project/tensorrt_demos", follow these steps:
+Assuming this repository has been cloned at "${HOME}/project/TRT-JetsonNX", follow these steps:

 1. Install requirements (pycuda, etc.) and build TensorRT engines from the pre-trained SSD models.